Sadman-Hasin/bpatcsc-web/README.md

-# bpatcsc-web
+## bpatcsc-web

-A wrapper of official website https://bpatcsc.org/ of BPATC School & College with community features.
+An under-construction wrapper of the official website (https://bpatcsc.org/) of BPATC School & College with some additional features and many more